G-invariant diffusion maps

-for all $i\in[N]$ and $A\in G$.
-The expression on the left hand side of~\eqref{eqvDmaps:probIdentity} is understood as the sum of transition probabilities from the point $(i,A)\in [N]\times G$ to all other points in~$[N]\times G$.
-It is easily seen that the eigenvalues of~$P$ are given by
+for all $(i,A)\in [N]\times G$.
+The expression on the right hand side of~\eqref{eqvDmaps:probIdentity1} is understood as the sum of transition probabilities from the point $(i,A)\in [N]\times G$ to all other points in~$[N]\times G$.
+It is easily seen that the eigenvalues of~$P_{op}$ are given by